suniala/midi-tuutti/README.md

 * Tempo multiplier (adjust song tempo by a multiplier)
 * Constant tempo (override song's tempo)
 * Jump to next/prev measure
+* Remember latest program (instrument) changes, pan, pitch and other channel specific adjustments at the beginning of each measure.
+Meaning: even if you skip measures, these adjustments are not skipped.
 * Mute drums (channel 10)
 * Click
 * Repeat infinitely